Do I actually know anything about how one is “supposed” to review books? Absolutely not. But I like doing them anyway

 I used to read a lot.
 I always enjoyed non-fiction, but probably the majority of what I used to read was fiction.
 Depression definitely makes reading harder.
 Concentration is a challenge, and committing to a whole book can feel like a lot.
 A lot of things don’t generate any interest in me, and fiction is pretty hard to get into.
 Choosing to do book reviews for the blog has been a good way to push myself to do more reading, and limiting it to mental health-related books boosts the likelihood that a book will be able to capture my attention.
-When I know I’m intending to review a book, I’m much more likely to persist rather than give up a book isn’t really grabbing me.
+When I know I’m intending to review a book, I’m much more likely to persist rather than give up a book that isn’t really grabbing me.
 Sometimes that just gets annoying, but mostly it’s a good thing.

 Since my memory isn’t that great, I take a lot of notes as I’m reading a book that I intend to review.
 The notes might consist of quotes, ideas, or opinions.
 Taking notes helps me to better absorb the book’s message, and putting those notes together into a coherent review helps deepen that understanding.
 Overall I think I usually get more out of a book I’m reading to review than one I’m not.